vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/29_Origin_and_Spread_of_the_pAshupata_Movement.md

 first extant text that attests the name Lāguḍi \(variant: Lākulin\), meaning

-‘club bearer’ \( lagud

-. a/lakuṭa: ‘club’; see above, p.
+‘club bearer’ \( laguḍa/lakuṭa: ‘club’; see above, p.
 529\).
 However, this relatively late first attestation of the name ‘club bearer’ does not preclude the possibility that the association of this incarnation with the attribute of the club is much older̥ For this we have some indications.

 Early images of a club bearing ascetic or teacher